bio-tools/biohackathon2024/biohackrxiv/paper.md

 To illustrate the challenges of matching Europe PMC article with bio.tools enties, we selected 3 commonly used mass-spectrometry proteomics tools with large numbers of citations in the literature: Comet[@PMID:23148064], Mascot[@PMID:10612281] and MaxQuant[@PMID:19029910].
 Figure X illustrates the number of IDs (pmids) identified for the search terms indicated and the overlap between the sets of IDs retrieved.

 [Need to reformat / resize these images.
 Also may not want all of them?]
+At least Comet, and maybe at least one other, more complex, example?

 ![Alt text](maxquant_venn.png)
 ![Alt text](mascot_venn.png)
 ![Alt text](comet_venn.png)

+As expected, we find many mentions of "comet" and "mascot" not referring to the software for peptide-spectrum matching.
+We also find instances of software being cited but not mentioned, e.g. the Comet paper is cited in [@PMID:30702898] in a sentence "Application of these PSM algorithms (e.g., SEQUEST, X!Tandem)[@PMID:24226387][@PMID:23148064][@PMID:14558131] have been successfully applied to metaproteomic analyses, despite the fact that they were never designed to deal with the complexity of metaproteomic data sets".
+Searching the name of the software together with some EDAM Topics, such as "Proteomics" helps find specific mentions with or without citation.
+If searching all literature, a large fraction of the mention-without-citation cases derive from non-open access papers, where the search is limited to titles and abstracts, but all citations are available.

 ### Subsection level 3